syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 {% endtabs %}

 ### Customize indent column background color

-You can set background colors to indent cells based on the row where the indent cells are present.
+Set background colors to indent cells based on the row where indent cells present.
 To set the desired background color, use the `GetIndentBackgroundColor()` override in the custom `DataGridStyle` class.
-Refer to this [link](https://help.syncfusion.com/xamarin/sfdatagrid/styles) to know how to apply custom style to SfDataGrid.
+Refer to this [link](https://help.syncfusion.com/xamarin/sfdatagrid/styles) to know how to apply custom style to the SfDataGrid.
 Refer to the following code snippet to apply background color to indent cells based on the row type:

 {% tabs %}
 {% highlight c# %}